 Using a matched dynamic difference-in-differences design on a sample of 260 OL outsourcing events, I compare the earnings and retention patterns of remaining workers in outsourcing firms to similar workers in non-outsourcing firms.
 Compared to the control group, outsourcing increases remainers' earnings by 6% after 5 years.
 The earnings gains appear to be permanent-remainers' earnings are approximately 6% higher at least 8 years after the outsourcing event.
-Remainers are also more likely to stay in the outsourcing firm.
-This combination of results-higher earnings and retention-are consistent with remainers' obtaining more rents.
+Remainers are also more likely to stay in the outsourcing firm.2 This combination of results-higher earnings and retention-are consistent with remainers' obtaining more rents.
 There is little heterogeneity by worker tenure, education, or occupation.
 However, there is heterogeneity by worker's wage ranking in the firm.
 For workers below the firm's median wage, outsourcing increases earnings by 8.3%.
-For workers above the firm's median wage, outsourcing increases earnings by
+For workers above the firm's median wage, outsourcing increases earnings by 4.6%.
+This means that firms are reallocating rents to the lowest-wage remainers.
+This result is similar to Saez, Schoefer, and Seim (2019), who find similar rent sharing patterns in Swedish firms.

-&lt;sup>2While workers' hours are not observed, there is no evidence of a change in whether workers are part-time, suggesting the earnings gain is a pure wage effect.
+2While workers' hours are not observed, there is no evidence of a change in whether workers are part-time, suggesting the earnings gain is a pure wage effect.